harper-wood/arcadia-opentrons/training.md

 and a full walkthrough of the example is available [here](https://docs.opentrons.com/v2/tutorial.html#tutorial).

 ### Everything
-Lets look at the code for this protocol:
+Let's look at the code for this protocol:

 ```python
 from opentrons import protocol_api